Shasthojoy/lycheejs-guide/tutorials/01-server.md

 Project to other servers that have no lychee.js Engine (or Harvester) installed.

-Here's how our Filesystem Structure looks like:
+Here is how our Filesystem Structure looks like:

 ```
 /projects/tutorial